 When determining the installation location consider how you'll route the piping and wiring into the cabinet.
-The installation drawing furnished with your unit shows the recommended entry locations.
 Ensure access is available for routing the piping and wiring if entering through the side of the cabinet (see Section 2.7.1).
-The cabinet may be positioned in a corner and if necessary, a service opening may be cut into the wall for access to install the piping and wiring from an adjoining room.
+The cabinet may be positioned in a corner and if necessary a service opening may be cut into the wall for access to install the piping and wiring from an adjoining room.